The Pirates Next Door

 Main Focus: Phonics

-This activity covers are range of different phonological spellings using two pages from the story.
+This activity covers are range of different phonological spellings using two pages from The Pirates Next Door story.

 The first page looks at final sounds: ing, ng, ay, nd, ly, ld, er, or & lf.